CzaxStudio/GhostRaptor/README.md

     MrSqar-Ye

 **Educational use only!
-I don't have any responsibility of you using this tool for illegal use**
+I don't have any responsibility of you using this tool for illegal purpose**